CVHvn/Mario_Synchronous_R2D2/README.md

 This original R2D2 use Asynchronous version:
 * Each worker (using num_envs = 256 workers, also known as 256 actors), learner, and per are separated into individual threads/computers/servers and run independently.
-* Workers clone the model from the learner, run episodes, and push data to the per.
+* Workers clone the model from the learner, run episodes, and push data to the per:
+    * Note that worker use worker/actor model (not target model or online model) to select action and calculate PER priority: This model update every 400 environment steps (400 environment steps).
+This model is older version of online model, but it is updated more frequently than the target model.
 * Per receives data push requests and sends the data to the learner.
 The learner receives data from per and trains the model, sending the model to the worker if a model update request is received.

 With this distributed system, they won't use specific learn-step settings (how many environment steps to learn) but will maintain a ratio of 5 updates/s and 260 environment steps/s/environment.
 Therefore, the model will be updated every 260/5 = 52 environment steps (if using a synchronous system).

 Because I only have one computer, the above setup makes the algorithm run very slowly instead of speeding it up (or maybe my coding is terrible).
 I have converted R2D2 to a synchronous version (SR2D2).
 The algorithm will run like A2C or PPO.
 Using a single model, we will run a vector environment to simultaneously predict actions, execute episodes, and push data to per.
 The model will be trained every learn-step (4 instead of 52 because 52 training takes too long).
 I also modified some hyperparameters due to resource limitations and to train faster (see the hyperparameter section below).
+I also remove worker/actor model because I can use online model to select action and calculate PER priority.

 <p align="center">
   <img src="demo/gif/1-1.gif" width="200">